Stellacore/peridetic/README.md

 ### Project Concept

-Peridetic provides (MIT license) C++ (header) code that performs precise and accurate transformation from/into geographic coordinates (longitude, latitude, and ellipsoidal altitude) and Cartesian "XYZ" (Earth Centered Earth Fixed - ECEF).
+Peridetic provides (MIT license) C++ (header) code that performs precise and accurate transformation from/into geodetic coordinates (longitude, latitude, and ellipsoidal altitude) and Cartesian "XYZ" (Earth Centered Earth Fixed - ECEF).
 The transformations are optimized for locations "near" (within +/- 100[km]) of Earth's ellipsoidal surface.